wavefrontHQ/observability-for-kubernetes/operator/hack/test/metrics/notes.md

     - Nothing else
 - Last resort: intermittent / release / manual testing if we can’t rely on this for CI per-commit

+- If we stop running collector integration tests on TKGm, is there any coverage we're losing that we're concerned about?
+- What happened to the bin shim on CI for jq?

 ## Today's hope / ambition:
 - Merge